SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 The construction progress when the game entity is created.

 **construction_progress**
-A set of `ConstructionProgress` objects that can activate state changes and animation overrides when the construction progresses.
+Set of `ConstructionProgress` objects that can activate state changes and animation overrides when the construction progresses.

 ## ability.type.Create